 Best Way to Clean Granite Countertops

-Granite kitchen countertops have remained very popular since the early 2000s.
-This natural stone is beautiful, resists bacteria and staining and gives off a lustrous shine.
-Just remember, granite requires a specific cleaning routine to ensure the sealant doesn’t wear off.
+Granite kitchen countertops have remained popular since the early 2000s.
+This natural stone is beautiful, resists bacteria and staining, and emits a lustrous shine.
+Yet, it is important to note that granite requires a specific cleaning routine to ensure the sealant doesn’t wear off.

-When cleaning granite, don’t use harsh chemicals, acidic cleaners or abrasive scrubbing tools.
-You’re better off using some dish soap and water.
-Keep your natural stone counters looking great for years to come with this guide to cleaning granite countertops.
+There are rules about how to clean granite countertops.
+In particular, don’t use harsh chemicals, acidic cleaners, or abrasive scrubbing tools.
+Keep your natural stone counters looking great for years with this guide to cleaning granite countertops.

 How to Care for Granite Countertops

-It’s possible to seal granite countertops yourself, but you’ll enjoy better results if you hire a professional to reseal the granite on your behalf.
+It’s possible to seal granite countertops yourself, but you’ll enjoy better results if you hire a professional to do it.

 How to Clean Granite Countertops

-With a properly sealed countertop, you’re ready to start cleaning.
-Follow these tips for the best way to clean granite:
+Follow these tips for the best way to clean granite countertops:

-- Make your own granite countertop cleaner: Mix 50/50 rubbing alcohol and water and add 20 drops of your favorite essential oil.
-Voila, you have your own DIY granite cleaner!
-Soap and water usually do the trick, but if you want a quick way to disinfect or clean the granite, this spray works great.
+- Make your own best granite cleaner: Mix 50/50 rubbing alcohol and water and add your favorite essential oil if you want a nice smell in your kitchen.